-The Toolbox Murders (1978) was highly controversial at the time of its release and remains a topic of discussion to this day.
-Phil Donahue dedicated an entire show to The Toolbox Murders (1978) and other offensive titles in the year of the film’s release.
+The Toolbox Murders (1978) was highly controversial at the time of its release and forty years later, it remains a topic of discussion for a number of reasons.
+Phil Donahue even weighed in on the flick in the year of its release.
 The hype around the picture is somewhat warranted.
-It is one of the filthiest pictures I have every seen.
+It is one of the filthiest flicks I have every seen.
 Full on frontal nudity, a realistic looking self-pleasuring scene, and brutal as hell gore effects help this feature live up to the reputation it has built for itself over the past 36 years.
+Controversy aside, The Toolbox Murders is a really disappointing movie,

 The synopsis goes something like this: Dancing semi nude in the window and taking a bubble bath while pleasuring oneself can no longer go unpunished.
 A pissed off handyman with a box full of death tools is taking out his hate-fueled rage on the amoral and sexually impure women of a Los Angeles area apartment complex.
 The killer is determined to hammer, nail, drill, and screw the filth out of these unholy women if it kills him.

-The first 30 minutes of The Toolbox Murders (1978) are great fun.
+The first 30 minutes of The Toolbox Murders (1978) are actually fun.
 They are about as exploitative as one can get, this side of an X rating.
-I actually have no clue as to how this feature managed to secure an R-rating through the MPAA.
-If one submitted a film like this to the Motion Picture Association of America for classification today, it would be branded with an NC-17 before the board even made it through the first half of the film.
+I actually have no clue as to how this feature managed to secure an MPAA rating of R. If one submitted a film like this to the Motion Picture Association of America for classification today, it would be branded with an NC-17 before the board even made it through the first half of the flick.

-Unfortunately, after a promising first act, The Toolbox Murders 1978 falls apart.
+Unfortunately, after a promising first act, The Toolbox Murders (1978) falls apart.
 It goes downhill in a big way and never succeeds at redeeming itself.
-The fast pace that was established at the beginning of the feature screeches to a halt as it shifts gears from a brutal slasher to the type of drama that would air on The Lifetime network.
+The fast pace that was established at the beginning of the feature screeches to a halt as it shifts gears from a brutal slasher to the type of drama that screams made-for-television.
 The last 60 minutes are so painstakingly slow that the film becomes a chore to sit through.

-The acting is bad, even in the promising first act of the feature, but at least the film offers grindhouse-esque action and nudity to distract the viewer from the poor performances.
-Beyond the first 30 minutes of the film, there isn’t much else to focus on, so it’s likely that the audience to spend the second and third acts dissecting the terrible performances.
-Cameron Mitchell (The Silent Scream 1979) is really bad as Vance, the killer.
-His preoccupation with the daughter that he lost is ineffective and unconvincing at best.
-Wesley Eure (from the Land of the Lost Television Series) is equally bad, if not worse as Vance’s nephew.
+The acting is bad, even in the promising first act of the film.
+But, at least the first act offers grindhouse-esque action and nudity to distract the viewer from the poor performances.
+Beyond the first 30 minutes, there isn’t much else to focus on, so it’s likely that the audience will spend the second and third acts dissecting the terrible performances.

 Director(s): Dennis Donnelly